getgrav/grav-learn/user/pages/02.content/05.taxonomy/docs.md

 	proident, sunt in culpa qui officia deserunt mollit anim id est laborum.

 As you can see in the YAML configuration, each page is assigning **values** to the **taxonomy types** we defined in our user `site.yaml` configuration.
-This information is used by Grav when the pages are processed and creates an internal **taxonomy map** that can be used to find pages based on the taxonomy you defined.
+This information is used by Grav when the pages are processed and creates an internal **taxonomy map** which can be used to find pages based on the taxonomy you defined.

 >>>> Your pages do not have to use every taxonomy you define in your `site.yaml`, but you must define any taxonomy you use.

-In your theme, you can easily display a list of pages that are written by `ksmith` by use `taxonomy.findTaxonomy()` to find them and iterate over them:
+In your theme, you can easily display a list of pages that are written by `ksmith` by using `taxonomy.findTaxonomy()` to find them and iterate over them:

 ```html
 <h2>Kevin Smith's Posts</h2>